pumperer/InfiniteList_NGUI/README.md

 Instead of instantiating a Prefab for each row in the list we are instantiating a fixed pool of objects that will be resused according to the scroll direction.

+Best suited for Mobile (tested on both iOS & Android)

 Features
 ============